openfl/OpenFLDevelopersGuide/working-with-video/using-the-stagevideo-class-for-hardware-accelerate.md

 Color spaces

 Stage video uses underlying hardware capabilities to support color spaces.
 SWF content can provide metadata indicating its preferred color space.
 However, the device graphics hardware determines whether that color space can be used.
 One device can support several color spaces, while another supports none.
-If the hardware does not support the requested color space, Flash Player attempts to find the closest match among the supported color spaces.
+If the hardware does not support the requested color space, OpenFL attempts to find the closest match among the supported color spaces.

 To query which color spaces the hardware supports, use the StageVideo.colorSpaces property.
 This property returns the list of supported color spaces in a String vector: